danielkwan-dev/computervision-asl-translator/README.md

-# SignU | Real-Time ASL Recognition Engine
+# SignCLI | Real-Time ASL Recognition Engine

 An American Sign Laguange recongnition engine that works in real-time by using two models.
 One for recognizing hands and their shapes, and another custom convolutional neural network for recognizing which gesture corresponds to each letter.